Hiring a person in Poland

 You have found a specific person in Poland — an engineer, analyst, designer, support or operations hire — and you want them on your team quickly and cleanly.
 You would rather they were genuinely yours: a direct contract, full loyalty, room for stock or ESOP, not a name rented through a platform.

 The two alternatives both have a catch.
-Opening a Polish subsidiary costs roughly 15–20k USD to set up and around 40k USD a year to run — hard to justify for one to five people.
+Setting up a Polish subsidiary is affordable in itself — a one-off fee from €1,000–5,000 with us, plus statutory costs — but a standing company then costs money to run every month (accounting, statutory filings, compliance, corporate administration), whether it employs two people or twenty; for a single hire or a small team that ongoing weight is often hard to justify.
 An EOR platform works, but it inserts a third party as the legal employer and charges a per-head fee on top of salary and tax.
 This model gives you the direct relationship without the entity and without the middleman.

 This usually fits when: the role is not a sales role, the person works remotely from their own home in Poland, and your company has no office or fixed place of business there.
 Software engineers, data analysts, designers, researchers, HR and support roles are the typical straightforward cases.
 One hire or a small team, a clear job description, a real salary — that is the standard scenario we set up in a few working days.